philbgarner/bfontjs/README.md

 # Getting Started

+## Browser Bundle

 Copy the contents of `/dist/bfontjs.js` to your project and include it in your HTML file with `<script src='./bfontjs.js'></script>`.
 When you execute your scripts, the `bfontjs` module will be available in the global scope.

 At appropriate points in your script you can load a precompiled font with `bfontjs.LoadFromJSON(json)` (where `json` is the precompiled font's JSON file contents) and later render it to the screen with `bfontjs.DrawText(ctx, font, x, y, message, hexColor))` (where `ctx` is a 2d context object you generated from a canvas element with `canvas.getContext('2d')` and `font` is the precompiled font you loaded.).

+## Node (CommonJS)

+Type `npm i bfontjs --save-dev` while in your projects folder's in the console.
+Then include it in your project with `require`.

+## Node (ES6)

+Type `npm i bfontjs --save-dev` while in your projects folder's in the console.
+Then include it in your project with `import`.

+## Canvas Dependency

+The ES6 and CommonJS versions rely on the canvas npm library to render to canvas without the DOM.

 # Compiled Fonts